Founder mode: Chesky's speech

 Through the COVID-19 pandemic starting in 2020, Airbnb faced a crisis in which lodging bookings fell by 80% within weeks and forced to delay the company's plans to go public.
 As a result, Chesky strategized on how to reform Airbnb and subsequently made several changes in his company: he laid off a quarter of staff, redrew the company hierarchy around function, and personally centralized product planning.
 One year later, Airbnb recovered and started generating more revenue than ever before; the company generated $6 billion in revenue in 2021 and nearly $10 billion by 2023.

 In September of 2024, Chesky attended a Y Combinator event and delivered a talk discussing various methodologies of company management and drawing upon his own experiences in founding and running Airbnb.
 (Chesky had previously delivered a shorter version of the same talk at a Figma conference.)
 In particular, Chesky found that the leadership model of "hire people and give them room to do their jobs" was disastrous for Airbnb; instead, he studied how Jobs managed Apple and pivoted to Jobs' leadership model which greatly improved Airbnb's outcomes.

 The talk was intended to be off the record and last for only half an hour, but it ended up stretching to two.
 According to Graham, who was also in attendance, many other founders present said the talk was the best talk they had ever witnessed.
 They also echoed the same observations and conclusions that Chesky had shared:The audience at this event included a lot of the most successful founders we've funded, and one after another said that the same thing had happened to them.
 They'd been given the same advice about how to run their companies as they grew, but instead of helping their companies, it had damaged them.

 Graham's definition

-In an essay posted to his website, Graham sought to better understand why many founders were being told "the wrong thing"; his initial observation was that founders were being taught how to be stop being founders and instead be managers.
+In an essay posted to his website, Graham sought to better understand why many founders were being told "the wrong thing"; his initial observation was that founders were being taught how to stop being founders and instead be managers.
 In particular, Graham defined the managerial methodology as such: "You tell your direct reports what to do, and it's up to them to figure out how.
 But you don't get involved in the details of what they do.
 That would be micromanaging them, which is bad."
 He then proceeded to state that such a methodology was flawed because founders had unique qualities that needed expression in order for their companies to succeed.